LiorDavidov1/Bagrut-Project/README.md

 ## Getting Started

-### Step 1: Prepare Your Excel Files
+### Step 1: Prepare Your Files

-Make sure the following Excel files are placed in the same directory as the code:
+Make sure the following files are placed in the same directory as the code:

 ```
 cert.pem